softwaremill/sttp/docs/quickstart.md

 # Quickstart

 The main sttp client API comes in a single jar, with a single transitive dependency on the [sttp model](https://github.com/softwaremill/sttp-model).
 This also includes a default, synchronous backend, which is based on Java's `HttpURLConnection`.

-For production usages, you'll often want to use an alternate backend (but what's important is that the API remains the same!).
-See the section on [backends](backends/summary.md) for additional instructions.
+To integrate with other parts of your application, you'll often need to use an alternate backend (but what's important is that the API remains the same!).
+See the section on [backends](backends/summary.md) for a short guide on which backend to choose, and a list of all implementations.

 ## Using sbt